FlorianMuenchbach/borgpull/README.md

       PermitUserRC no
       StreamLocalBindMask 0177
   ```
+  Note: If an `AllowUsers` policy is in place, it has to be extended, too.
 * Restart sshd: `systemctl restart sshd`
 * Create a systemd unit for setting up required directories, etc in
   `/etc/systemd/system/borg-backup-create-directory.service`: